vuquangpham/cinema-dashboard/README.md

 ### Naming Convention

-In my mine, I think the most difficult thing when I start to code, maybe in coding time, is how to naming variable, naming classname to have significant meaning.
+In my mine, I think the most difficult thing when I start to code, maybe in coding time, is how to name variable, name classname to have significant meaning.
 So in my project, I have to use 2 naming convention:

 - For HTML/CSS, I have used BEM - Block Element Modified for classname
 - For Javascript code, camelCase is my best choice